-There’s mounting evidence that the Internet’s good old days as a global cyber‐zone of freedom — where governments generally take a “hands off” approach — may be numbered.
-In fact, last week, delegates from 192 countries met in Geneva to discuss how the Internet should be governed and what steps should be taken to solve the global “digital divide” and “harness the potential of information” on behalf of the world’s poor.
+In fact, a few weeks ago, delegates from 192 countries met in Geneva to discuss how the Internet should be governed and what steps should be taken to solve the global “digital divide” and “harness the potential of information” on behalf of the world’s poor.
 Also on the table at the session — the United Nations World Summit on the Information Society — was the question of domain name management and how much protection free speech and expression should receive on the Net.

-While the U.N. conferees have “generously” agreed to retain language that enshrines free speech, despite the disapproval of countries such as China and Iran, these matters are far from settled.
-There’ve been a few notable international cyber‐spats already, such as a French court’s attempt to force Yahoo! to block the sale of offensive Nazi materials to French citizens, and an Australian court’s ruling that the online version of Dow Jones publication Barron’s could be subjected to that country’s libel laws.
-And Chinese officials have attempted to censor the search engines Google, AltaVista and Yahoo!
+While the U.N. conferees “generously” agreed to retain language that enshrines free speech, despite the disapproval of countries such as China and Iran, these matters are far from settled.
+There have been a few notable international cyberspats already, such as a French court’s attempt to force Yahoo to block the sale of offensive Nazi materials to French citizens, and an Australian court’s ruling that the online version of the Dow Jones publication Barron’s could be subjected to that country’s libel laws.
+And Chinese officials have attempted to censor the search engines Google, AltaVista and Yahoo.

-If enough countries start playing these games, the threat of retaliation and potential trade wars increases as cross‐border legal spats intensify over privacy, gambling, pornography, intellectual property, and tax policy.
-All these interventions provide footholds for poorer nations to effect wealth transfers from wealthier nations to address digital divides and poverty largely of their own making — problems rooted in fundamentally inept or despotic governance rather than Internet governance.
+If enough countries start playing these games, the threat of retaliation and potential trade wars increases as cross‐border legal spats intensify over privacy, gambling, pornography, intellectual property and tax policy.

 The implications for online commerce are profound.
 The moment one puts a Web site online, one has “gone global.”
 Should that mean you have automatically and willingly subjected yourself to the laws of every country on the planet?
 Shouldn’t the origin of content matter?